 An important trend in modern data warehousing strategies relates to cloud-based data warehouses.
 Most businesses have begun to use cloud-based data warehouse platforms like Amazon Redshift, Snowflake, Google BigQuery, and others.
 These platforms offer the following advantages:

 - Fast, easy, and sometimes free: You can set up a cloud-based data warehouse quickly and inexpensively.
-If your data needs are modest, you can even create and use a data warehouse for free.
+If your cloud computing needs are modest, you can even create and use a data warehouse for free.
 We're going to show you how to that in this article.

 - No need to purchase hardware: Without the time and expense of buying physical hardware, it's a lot easier to set up a cloud-based data warehouse than a physical one.